Marc Platt (producer): Career

+Film and television

 Platt started producing in theatre, before moving into film.
 Platt was a business-affairs lawyer for (ICM) International Creative Management's superagent Sam Cohn, laying the essential groundwork of entertainment contacts.
 He was thirty-three years old when he replaced Mike Medavoy, at Orion Pictures, as production chief.
 After Orion, he served as president of production for two more movie studios: TriStar Pictures, and Universal Studios.
 Platt has since formed his own production company, Marc Platt Productions, within the Universal realm and continues to pursue creative projects.
 His company is responsible for the Legally Blonde films and the HBO miniseries Empire Falls.

 Platt has produced a variety of feature films beginning with the 1987 comedy Campus Man.
 His films include Legally Blonde (2001), Wanted (2008), Rachel Getting Married (2008), Nine (2009), Scott Pilgrim vs. the World (2010), Drive (2011), The Girl on the Train (2016), and Cruella (2021).
 He also produced critically acclaimed films such as Steven Spielberg's Cold War drama Bridge of Spies (2015), Damien Chazelle's musical La La Land (2016), and Aaron Sorkin's legal drama The Trial of the Chicago 7 (2020), all of which earned him Academy Award for Best Picture nominations.

 He was executive producer of the two-part docudrama The Path to 9/11, shown on ABC on the fifth anniversary of 9/11 on September 10 and 11, 2006.
 The film was controversial and accused of having a political agenda and fictionalising the events leading up to the September 11, 2001 attacks, especially those involving the Clinton administration.

 He collaborated with Walt Disney Pictures producing numerous musicals for the studio including Into the Woods (2014), Mary Poppins Returns (2018), Aladdin (2019, as an executive producer), The Little Mermaid (2023), and Snow White (2025), as well as Universal's Wicked films (2024–2025).
 In 2021 he produced a film adaptation of the musical Dear Evan Hansen (2021) which featured a leading performance from his son Ben Platt, who originated the title role on Broadway.
 This casting, however, led to accusations of nepotism against them for having Ben, at age 27, reprise his role as the teenage title character in the film.
+In 2024, he collaborated with Focus Features producing coming-of-age romance film based on Hayley Kiyoko's 2023 book and her 2015 song, Girls Like Girls.
 For his work on television he produced Grease Live!
 (2016), Jesus Christ Superstar Live in Concert (2018), and Rent: Live (2019) as well as the HBO projects Empire Falls (2005), and Oslo (2021).